samply/beam/README.md

 ```

 - `id`: UUID to identify the task.
 When the task is initially created, the value is ignored and replaced by a server-generated one.
+- `from`: BeamID of the submitting applications.
+Is automatically set by the Proxy according to the authentification info.
-- `to`: UUIDs of *workers* allowed to retrieve the task and submit results.
+- `to`: BeamIDs of *workers* allowed to retrieve the task and submit results.
 - `task_type`: Well-known identifier for the type of work.
 Not interpreted by the Broker.
 - `body`: Description of work to be done.
 Not interpreted by the Broker.
 - `failure_strategy`: Advises each client how to handle failures.
 Possible values `discard`, `retry`.